 There’s a familiar proverb ‘round these parts that goes, “light cleaveth unto light.”
 Brandon’s work shines a light, and the light that’s within his readers responds to that light and is drawn to it.

-Kurt Manwaring: How do you think Sanderson will be thought of by the fantasy community in 50 years?
+How does Isaac Stewart think Sanderson will be viewed by the fantasy community in 50 years?

 I hope readers outside of the fantasy community will also find the value in his stories and feel their lives are better for having read them.

-Kurt Manwaring: What is Sanderson’s personality like in relation to fans and authors?
-Has he remained relatable as his fame has grown?
+Has Brandon Sanderson remained relatable as his fame has grown?

 So we played Magic for a few hours with people we’d just met, and we had a blast.

-Kurt Manwaring: What do you wish fans knew about Sanderson?
+What does Isaac Stewart wish fans knew about Brandon Sanderson?

-If I could tell fans one thing about Brandon, it’s this: He’s the real deal.
+If I could tell fans one thing about Brandon Sanderson, it’s this: He’s the real deal.
 He’s the kind of person you want your kids emulating.
 He is one of the best people I have ever known.
 Period.

-Kurt Manwaring: What nostalgic experiences come to mind when you reflect on either reading or assisting Sanderson with the first “Mistborn” trilogy?
+What nostalgic experiences come to mind when Isaac Stewart reflects on either reading or assisting Brandon Sanderson with the first “Mistborn” trilogy?

 If you haven’t read Mistborn, Steel Inquisitors are basically warrior martial arts priests who get their magical powers from steel spikes that have been driven through their eyes.
 Creepy, right?